jsrn/rubymyths.dev/README.md

 ## A note about contributions

 Keep it positive.
 I want this page to be about why Ruby is great, not why some other language isn't.

+## Running rubymyths.dev locally

+This is a Bridgetown project.
+Clone the repo, `bundle install`, `bundle exec bridgetown s` and away you go.